imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Section-07-Accessible-Rich-Internet-Applications/questions.md

 `aria-owns` - This property is used to specify the parent-child relationship between two elements.
 This property can be used with the `treeitem` role to specify with items in the tree are owned by this item.

 Those where a few examples of different ARIA properties and the roles that could be associated with them.
+I encourage you to explore the different ARIA properties and the roles associated with them to help make the web more accessible to all users.